Being Present Is a Skill (And I’m Still Learning)

 For a long time, I thought being present was something you either were or weren’t.

-I didn’t realize it was a skill — one you actually have to practice, fail at, and return to over and over again.
+I didn’t realize it was a skill.
+One you have to practice.
+Fail at.
+Return to.
+Over and over again.

 Being present isn’t about shutting your brain off or achieving some constant state of calm.
 It’s not a personality trait.
 It’s not a spiritual achievement.